Anshu Gupta

 Anshu Gupta is an Indian entrepreneur.
 He founded the non-governmental organization Goonj.
 Goonj works on bridging urban and rural inequality.
-It does this by channelizing the urban surplus to initiate rural uplift, disaster relief, and rehabilitation.
+It does this by channelizing the urban surplus to initiate rural upliftment, disaster relief, and rehabilitation.
 Through Goonj, Anshu is building a parallel trash-based economy by creating barter between rural communities and urban surplus material.
+Anshu has been recognized by the Ramon Magsaysay foundation for his "creative vision in transforming the culture of giving in India".

 Early life

 Anshu Gupta was born in Meerut.
 He spent his early years in Chakrata, Banbasa while his father was posted there in the Indian Army's Military Engineer Services (MES).

 Career

 He worked as a freelance journalist after completing his schooling.
 He wrote about history, monuments and humanitarian issues.
 From 1992 to 1998, he worked with many organizations.
 He worked as a copywriter with Chaitra followed by Power Grid Corporation, and finally Escorts Communication.

 Goonj

-He realized that people need clothing, which poor people may find out of reach.
+Using cloth as a metaphor for other crucial but ignored needs, his ideology stated that roti, kapda, makaan are the three most essential individual needs.
+The first two are always in focus, but clothing never received the attention it deserved but is essential in maintaining individual dignity.
 In 1999, he started Goonj with his wife Meenakshi and friends to work on that basic need.
 He started with 67 pieces of cloth collected with his wife and friends, at their home in Sarita Vihar.
 The firm spread across 28 states and over 4000 villages, employing over 1000 workers.
-Using cloth as a metaphor for other crucial but ignored needs, his ideology stated that roti, kapda, makaan are the three most essential individual needs.
-The first two are always in focus, but clothing never received the attention it deserved but is essential in maintaining individual dignity.

 "Clothing is the first visible sign of poverty".
 It is essential to satisfy basic clothing needs.
 Under Anshu's leadership, Goonj has taken ever-growing urban waste and used it as a tool to trigger development work on diverse issues in remote areas of India.